Alternate Rogue

 3rd-level Gambler Archetype feature

 In life's games, sometimes you win, and sometimes you need to improvise.
 You gain proficiency with improvised weapons, playing cards, and one gaming set of your choice.
-Whenever you make an ability check that incorporates a gaming set you gain a bonus to your roll equal to one roll of your Exploit Die.
+Whenever you make an ability check that incorporates a gaming set you gain a bonus to your roll equal to your Exploit Die.

 Pick a Card